-DOP San Manzano tomatoes – a variety of tomato renowned for it’s depth of flavour an ability to create rich sauces.
-The DOP tomatoes are only grown in the volcanic soil surrounding Mt.
+- DOP San Manzano Tomatoes: a variety of tomato renowned for it’s depth of flavour and ability to create rich sauces.
+This DOP product are only grown in the volcanic soil surrounding Mt.
 Vesuvius in Campania.
-Once you taste the difference you will understand why these tomatoes are so coveted.
-More information here (link to Soliana san Marzano page)
+Once you taste the difference, you will understand why these tomatoes are so coveted.

-DOP Prosciutto di Parma – must be made in Parma, from pigs raised in Parma.
-Proscuitto di Parma has a distinct flavour because of the diet that the pigs are reared on as well as traditional curing techniques, style of aging and cuts used.
+- DOP Prosciutto di Parma: must be made in Parma from pigs raised in Parma.
+This type of prosciutto has a distinct flavour due to the specific pig diet they are reared on as well as the traditional curing techniques, style of aging and cuts used.

 IPG / PGI

-Also the same depending on what country the product is purchased in.
-This is a step down from DOP in regulation but also serves to maintain the reputation of the region and quality of the product.
-The classification stipulates that the production of the product must be within a specific geographical area using traditional techniques but that the ingredients can be from outside the region.
+The IGP/PGI status is a step down from the DOP classification, that showcases the true quality and reputation of the product linked to the area it is made, processed and packaged in.
+The status stipulates the production must be within a specific geographical area using traditional techniques.
+The ingredients sourced can be from outside the region.

-Siena Panforte IGP – a traditional Christmas fruit cake from Siena in Tuscany.
-Sweet and densely packed with honey, fruit and nuts.
-IGP means it must be made in Siena using a traditional recipe but the ingredients can come from elsewhere.
+- Siena Panforte IGP: a traditional Christmas fruit cake from Siena in Tuscany, sweet and densely packed with honey, fruit and nuts.
+It must be made in Siena using a traditional recipe, yet the ingredients can be sourced other than the region.

 STG / TSG

 This classification is used to provide protection for the particular character of a food.
-The food must be of a specific character or traditional methods must be used to produce it.
-The classification refers to how the product is made rather than where and from what.
-There are only two products classified as this: Pizza Napolitana and Mozzarella Cheese.
+The food must be of a specific character or made using traditional methods.
+The classification refers to how the product is made rather than from where or what.
+There are only two products classified as this: Pizza Napoletana and Mozzarella Cheese.